Public Administration (PAD)

 PAD 6953.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Graduate standing and permission in writing (form available) of the instructor and the Graduate Advisor of Record.
+Prerequisites: Graduate standing and permission in writing (form available) from the instructor and the Graduate Advisor of Record.

 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 For students needing specialized work not usually available as part of the regular course offerings.
 May be repeated for credit, but not more than 6 hours, regardless of discipline, will apply to the Master’s degree.
 Course Fee: STSP $9.